Configure Health Alerts

 ---|---|

-summary: 1 minute received traffic overflow for ${label:device}
+summary: 1 minute received traffic overflow for $\{label:device}

-summary: 1 minute received traffic overflow for eth0
+Renders as: 1 minute received traffic overflow for eth0

-Please note that variable names are case-sensitive.
+Variable names are case-sensitive.

-Alert line info
+Alert Line info

 info: Percentage of estimated amount of RAM available for userspace processes, without causing swapping